ApeCrafts/game-challenge/README.md

 ## Game Programming Task

-In order to be considered for the developer position, you mush complete a clone of Mario Fly Swatter game, please check the following steps.
+In order to be considered for the developer position, you must complete a clone of Mario Fly Swatter game, please check the following steps.

 Note: This task should take no longer than 1 day.